jeremygoldman/DownCloud/README.md

   (don't include the brackets around the filepath placeholders)

+(If you are having issues installing fswatch, check out the [GitHub repository's](https://github.com/emcrisostomo/fswatch) README.**

 Now, you're monitoring the IFTTT file for changes!
 If the file is modified, the soundcloud_like_dl.py script will run!

 *When the script first runs, nothing will be outputted and it will look like Terminal is frozen.
 This is not the case; The script is running fine, and something will be outputted only when the monitored file is modified.*